siIverfish/quip/README.md

 # quip
 ## Codingbat clone

 This is a website aimed at teaching code through short examples.
-However, quip aims to use modern technology (pyodide, monaco) to provide a smoother experience than the bare-basics approach of codingbat.com.
+However, `quip` aims to use modern technology (`pyodide`, `monaco`) to provide a smoother experience than the bare-basics approach of codingbat.com.
 Currently in barely-working-demo phase, will probably use Django eventually.

 ## Local install